Continuing Education Training

 The Power of Restorative Practices in Building Resilient Communities

-Whether you’re an educator, a social service worker, or involved in the legal system, restorative practices can revolutionize how you interact with people and hold power.
-Rather than experiencing resistance, avoidance, or relying on punitive interventions, the systematic use of restorative practices leads to positive, resilient, and accountable communities.
+Whether you’re an educator, a social service worker, or involved in the legal system, restorative practices can revolutionize how you interact with people and hold power, creating a positive ripple effect.
+Rather than experiencing resistance, avoidance, or relying on punitive interventions, the systematic use of restorative practices leads to positive, resilient, and accountable communities and organizations.

-Restorative practices can also help build healthy communities, increase social connection, decrease crime and antisocial behavior, repair harm, and restore relationships.
-These practices have deep roots in peacemaking and knowledge, honoring the long-standing history of global communities living in alignment with what we now refer to as restorative justice and restorative practices.
+Restorative practices can also help increase social connection, decrease crime and antisocial behavior, repair harm, and restore relationships.

 curve bottom